Mina Lobata: A Firecracker Of A Vine

-Your mina lobata will experience similar diseases to its relative, ipomoea tricolor.
+Your Mina lobata will experience similar diseases to its relative, Ipomoea tricolor.
 Let’s go over those in brief!

 White blister is a disease which causes whitish spotting on leaves.
 Caused by an oomycete, it creates blister-like spore clusters underneath.
 There’s no treatment for this currently other than to clip and remove infected leaves.
 Do not compost the diseased material.

-Rust caused by an assortment of fungal agents can occur.
+Rust fungus caused by an assortment of fungal agents can occur.
 These can also be treated with copper fungicide.

 Frequently Asked Questions